A Quick Guide to Maximizing Your Meta (Facebook) 401k

 Read on for a closer look at how you can maximize your Meta 401k.

-Max Out the Employer Match
+1. Max Out Facebook’s 401k Employer Match

 Catch-Up Contribution

 The amount you’ll be able to contribute to your 401k at Meta depends on your age.
-Employees under the age of 50 can add $23,000/year to this account.
+Employees under 50 can add $23,000/year to this account.
 If you’re 50 or older, you can add a $7,500/year “catch-up contribution” to that amount, for a total of $30,500.

-Utilize the After-Tax to Roth 401k (aka Mega Back Door Roth)
+2. Utilize the After-Tax to Roth 401k (aka Mega Back Door Roth)

 The After-Tax to Roth 401k (aka “Mega Back Door Roth”) makes it possible for Meta employees to contribute above the $23,000 limit to their 401k.

 As of 2024, the IRS maximum for all 401k contributions is $69,000.
 This includes the $23,000 employee deferral and Meta’s $11,500 employer match.
-As a result, employees can contribute an additional $34,500 to their after-tax 401k.
-Note that this limit does not count catch-up contributions, and those eligible could contribute up to $76,500.

-The Meta 401k plan also allows participants to automatically convert their after-tax contributions to the Roth 401k.
+The Facebook 401k plan also allows participants to automatically convert their after-tax contributions to the Roth 401k.
 This allows all after-tax contributions to grow & be distributed tax-free - a huge benefit.
 It is extremely important to know that if you do not set up this auto conversion feature, all growth on after-tax contributions will be taxable as income at retirement, missing out on the tax-free benefits of the Roth 401k.

-Choose Your Own Funds
+3. Choose Your Own Funds

 In the process of managing your Meta 401k, you’ll have the chance to choose from an impressive selection of investment opportunities.
 While you’ll want to talk to a financial advisor before making major investment decisions, it’s also a good idea to understand your options.